-The Telfair County School District is honored to announce that both Telfair County Middle School and Telfair County High School have been named as Georgia schools that “beat the odds in 2016.”
-This designation means that TCMS and TCHS performed better than statistically expected given various statistical factors, including poverty.
-In addition, TCHS was recognized for “beating the odds” for five consecutive years.
-TCHS was the only high school and one of only four total schools in our entire RESA district to achieve this impressive distinction.
-We would like to congratulate our administrators, faculty members, staff members, community supporters, and, of course, students for these outstanding achievements.
-Thanks to each of you for your unrelenting commitment to the “Pursuit of Excellence.”
+The Telfair County School District is honored to announce that Telfair County Middle School has been named as a Georgia school that “beat the odds” for the third consecutive year.
+This designation means that TCMS performed better than statistically expected given various statistical factors, including poverty.
+Both TCES and TCHS performed within the expected range of performance for the “Beating the Odds” measurement.
+We would like to congratulate our administrators, faculty members, staff members, and, of course, students for their outstanding achievements.
+Thanks to each of you for your unwavering commitment to the “Pursuit of Excellence.”